-5. Coning, - the horizontal circular motion of a parachute around a given point, normally associated with a tandem parachute system.
+5. Coning , - the horisontal circular motion of a parachute around a given point, normally associated with a tandem parachute system.

-6. Contact - a touching of the extended recovery gear with a system.
+6. Contact - a touching of the extended recovery gear with

 7. De-rig - any action which results in separating any part of the recovery loop from the poles.